-- 1. Use the General Consent form for immunization-delayed students. - a. complete section 1 First and Last Name and DOB, - b. complete Section 3, by checking eligible vaccines (required), - c. add Vaccine-specific immunization fact sheets (required), - d. add the Panorama Privacy fact sheet, - e. add the consent instruction sheet, - f. for privacy, the student-specific packages intended to go home with the student must be placed in a sealed envelope, and - g. the envelope is to be given to the student at school to take home and once complete return the envelope to the school immediately. - 2.
+- 1. Use the General Consent form for all immunization-delayed students, including Grade 6 and 8 students. - a. complete section 1 First and Last Name and DOB, - b. complete Section 3, by checking eligible vaccines (required), - c. add vaccine-specific immunization fact sheets (required), - d. add the Panorama Privacy fact sheet, - e. add the consent instruction sheet, - f. for privacy, the student-specific packages intended to go home with the student must be placed in a sealed envelope, and - g. the envelope is to be given to the student at school to take home and once complete return the envelope to the school immediately. - 2.
 Once the consents are collected, the PHN must review each student's consent form for completeness and accuracy: - a. update special considerations and risk factors as required, and - b. the PHN must contact parents/guardians to resolve any incomplete areas. - 5.
 Refer to Policy A: Attempts to obtain informed consent for immunization if required.